 6. Post Millennium: The Big Question

-This year, in Esquire of all places, Hefner answered perhaps the most commonly thought question in regards to his sexual escapades: how many women?
-Now 87, the 20th century’s most famous Don Juan replied, “How could I possibly know?
+In 2013, in Esquire of all places, an 87-year-old Hefner answered perhaps the most commonly thought question in regards to his sexual escapades: how many women?
+The 20th century’s most famous Don Juan replied, “How could I possibly know?
 Over a thousand, I’m sure.”
 Well, then.
 Let’s leave it at that.